 - Globally diversified by sector and region;

-- Consistent dividend paying companies with high recurring revenues;
+- Hold consistent dividend paying companies with high recurring revenues;

-- Available for an active covered call strategy which generates an attractive tax efficient distribution stream;
+- Utilizes an active covered call strategy which generates an attractive tax efficient distribution stream.